adambedenbaugh/aws-cloudwatch-boomi-monitor/README.md

 sudo yum install -y amazon-cloudwatch-agent
 ```

 `amazon-cloudwatch-agent` will get installed to `/opt/aws/amazon-cloudwatch-agent/bin`.
-There are a few ways to start amazon-cloudwatch-agent. `bin/amazon-cloudwatch-agent-config-wizard` will start the auto config.
+There are a few ways to start amazon-cloudwatch-agent. `bin/amazon-cloudwatch-agent-config-wizard` will start the auto-config.
 This is helpful if you do not know what you want.

 For us, we are going to use the config file that is below and implement it by running the following command.
 The user that the server is being run as is defined.
-Additional, under the collectd metrics, the connection that was referenced earlier under network is defined.
+Additionally, under the collectd metrics, the connection that was referenced earlier under network is defined.

 ```
 # Set the CloudWatch Agent's directory